TheoH32/Runtime_Terror/2023-3-30-mainlesson.md

 Do you see how the iconic power button is comprised of a zero and a one?
 The zero represents the device being off, and the one represents the device being on.

+### Understanding it
+To understand binary, it's helpful to first review the decimal, or base-10, number system that we use every day.
+In decimal, we have 10 digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+Each digit in a decimal number represents a power of 10, starting with the ones place on the right and moving left.

+### What is "0b"
+ In Python, you can specify a binary number by prefixing it with 0b.
+For example, 0b1010 represents the binary number 1010.
+The bin() function converts a decimal number to a binary string, while the int() function with base 2 as the second argument converts a binary string to a decimal number.

+<pre><code>
+convert binary to decimal:
+binary_num = '1010'
+decimal_num = int(binary_num, 2)
+print(decimal_num)
+</code></pre>

+<pre><code>
+convert decimal to binary:
+decimal_num = 10
+binary_num = bin(decimal_num)
+print(binary_num)
+</code></pre>

+Now try to convert a string of letters into binary.

+<pre><code>
+convert string to binary:
+string = 'Hello World'
+binary_string =
+print(binary_string)
+</code></pre>

 ### Binary Vocabulary